OliverColeman/ahni/README.txt

 https://github.com/OliverColeman/ahni

 Decent getting started information coming eventually...
-The main class is com.anji.neat.Run.
-It expects a .properties file containing parameters for NEAT, HyperNEAT, and typically the specific experiment being run.
+The main class is ojc.ahni.hyperneat.Run.
+It expects a .properties file containing parameters for NEAT, HyperNEAT, typically the specific experiment being run, and a few other things.
 See properties/* for examples.
-See com.anji.experiments.objectrecognition.* for examples of fitness functions.
+See ojc.ahni.experiments.objectrecognition.* for examples of fitness functions.

 AHNI was built on top of a modified version of ANJI (Another NEAT Java Implementation) by Derek James and Philip Tucker.
-As well as adding code to implement the HyperCUBE encoding scheme the following changes were made to ANJI:
+As well as adding code to implement the Hypercube encoding scheme the following changes were made to ANJI:
 * Modified to allow using multiple types of activation functions (for HyperNEAT implementation).